Angelo-Pio/SDN_project1/README.md

 #### Bandwidth Reservation and Rule Installation ####
 - Reservation: the contoller subtracts the worker's estimated rate from the residual bandwidth of all links along the chosen path.
 - Installation: the controller sends OpenFlow flow mods to switches along the path, installing both forward and reverse rules with a 5 second idle timeout.
-- Release: Once the buest ends and the switch sends a `FlowRemoved` event, the contoller adds the reserved bandwidth back to the links along that specific path, freeing up capacity for other training cycles.
+- Release: Once the burst ends and the switch sends a `FlowRemoved` event, the contoller adds the reserved bandwidth back to the links along that specific path, freeing up capacity for other training cycles.

 ## Core Software Components ##
 - `load_balancing.py`: contains the main `LoadBalancer` class.